SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 	</Image>
 </IconTabFilter>
 ```
-6. Add this code below:
+6. Add this piece of code after the block for iconTabBarFilter2 which you located in the previous step.
+We are creating a new tab for showing the Backend Product Data:
 ```html
 <IconTabFilter id="iconTabBarFilter3" icon="sap-icon://factory" tooltip="{i18n>detailIconTabBarAttachments}" >
 	<l:VerticalLayout